HIDE PAGE

 Has someone close to you died?

-Losing someone we love is hard.
+Losing someone we know is hard.
 As well as being sad, it can be a very confusing time.
 You may not be reacting in a way that others expect or you may feel you’re not doing it ‘right’.

 Some people feel angry when they lose someone – sometimes towards the person they have lost, which can seem strange.
 Or people may be expecting you to cry, but instead, you may be feeling something else.
 Lots of people feel numb and empty.
 Others take a bit longer for things to sink in.
 It’s all normal.